Can I Attend Church Even If I Don't Believe in God?

 What if you leave with more questions than you came in with?

+That's not a bad thing.
+It might mean that you've been given more to consider.
 The goal of a Sunday service isn't to hand you a finished belief system in 75 minutes.
 It's to give you something real to chew on.
-If you leave curious, unsettled, thinking harder about something than you were before — that's not a failure.
+If you leave curious, unsettled, thinking harder about something than you were before, that's not a failure.
 That's often exactly where faith begins.
 That might be scary, but that doesn't mean you need to run from it.
 If it's true, if it's challenging, it might be worth investigating a little more.

 A note if you're somewhere difficult right now

-Sometimes people find themselves searching for something — a church, a community, even just a quiet room — because something in their life has broken open.
+Sometimes people find themselves searching for something because something in their life has broken or bothered them.
 A loss.
 A diagnosis.
 A relationship that fell apart.
 A season of anxiety or depression that won't let up.
+Sometimes that just makes you look for something deeper - something that the ordinary things of life won't address.

 You're welcome here